List of Prison Break characters: Lincoln "L. J." Burrows Jr.

-Brad Bellick
+Bradley "Brad" Bellick

-Brad Bellick (played by Wade Williams; seasons 1-4) is the main prison guard in the Fox River State Penitentiary correctional officers but is later dismissed.
-He goes after Charles Westmoreland's hidden five million dollars, but fails.
+Bradley Brian "Brad" Bellick (played by Wade Williams; seasons 1–4) is the main prison guard in the Fox River State Penitentiary correctional officers but is later dismissed.
+He goes after Charles Westmoreland's hidden $5 million, but fails.
 Set up for murder twice by T-Bag, he ended up incarcerated at Sona.
-He later escaped from Sona between Season's 3 and 4 along with Sucre and T-Bag.
+He later escaped from Sona between season's 3 and 4 along with Sucre and T-Bag.
 After his escape he was recruited to be part of Self's covert "A-Team" assembled to bring down The Company.
 He drowned while trying to put up a pipe to cross a main water conduit, saving the Scylla plan.
 It was also stated that Bellick had tried and failed to pass the police academy entrance exam five times.
 Before his body was sent home to his mother, Mahone placed a badge on his suit which he had acquired from the ball during the episode "Eagles and Angels".

 Paul Kellerman

-Paul Kellerman (played by Paul Adelstein; main: seasons 1-2 & 5; guest: season 4) is a Secret Service agent who was ordered to make sure Lincoln Burrows is framed and convicted for murder, along with various other illegal acts.
+Paul Kellerman (played by Paul Adelstein; main: seasons 1–2 & 5; guest: season 4) is a Secret Service agent who was ordered to make sure Lincoln Burrows is framed and convicted for murder, along with various other illegal acts.
 He was presumed dead after a shooting after releasing information about The Company at Sara Tancredi's trial at the end of season 2.
-He is revealed to still be alive at end of season 4.
+He is revealed to still be alive at the end of season 4.

 In season 5, he is still working for the government, and is also revealed to be married and divorced with joint custody of a daughter.
+He is killed by Van Gogh.